 The excitement of Solar Cycle 25 could last up to 11 years for members of the Highland Lakes Amateur Radio Club.

-The increase in sunspot activity means better radio connections for amateur operators interested in emergency preparedness, participating in contact log competitions, talking to other radio amateurs around the world, or experimenting with radio wave activity.
+Increased sunspot activity means better radio connections for amateur radio operators interested in emergency preparedness, participating in contact log competitions, chatting with other radio amateurs around the world whole or experimenting with radio wave activity.

 “We are emerging from the bottom of a solar cycle and entering a new one,” club president Al Chitwood said.
 “The next few years are going to be great. ”